kanakmi/Brain-Tumor-Detection/README.md

 - Dataset had 3929 total Brain MRI images
 - 2556 images belonged to the category of No Tumor
 - 1373 images belonged to the category of Tumor
-- The model was designed using 6 Convolutional Layers, 1 Dense Layers and 1 output layer (with 2 neurons)
+- The model was designed using 6 Convolutional Layers, 1 Dense Layer and 1 output layer (with 2 neurons)
-- Accuracy Achived - 96.27%
+- Accuracy Archived - 96.27%

 #### Localization Model-
 - Dataset had 1373 total Brain MRI images